Yiwei Chen

 Code / arXiv

-Conventional supervised safety fine-tuning of VLMs suffers from the “safety mirage” problem due to training data bias, resulting in spurious correlations and over-rejections following one- word attacks.
-Employing unlearning algorithms on VLMs effectively removes harmful content and addresses these safety issues.
+Conventional safety fine-tuning of MLLMs suffers from a ``safety mirage'' caused by training bias, leading to spurious correlations and over-rejections under one-word attacks.
+Employing unlearning algorithms effectively remove harmful content and mitigate these issues.

 Tile Classification Based Viewport Prediction with Multi-modal Fusion Transformer